d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

 Bufferlo is a lightweight wrapper around Emacs's buffer-list frame parameter.
-In contrast to similar solutions, it integrates seamlessly with the standard frame and tab management facilities, including undeletion of frame and tabs, tab duplication and moving, frame cloning, and persisting sessions (via desktop.el).
+In contrast to similar solutions, it integrates seamlessly with the standard frame and tab management facilities, including undeletion of frames and tabs, tab duplication and moving, frame cloning, and persisting sessions (via desktop.el).

 A buffer is added to the local buffer list when it is displayed in the frame/tab (e.g., by opening a new file in the tab or by switching to the